Codaisseur/49-npm-node-modules-example/README.md

 npm install
 ```

-That way, npm will download your dependencies into the `node_modules` folder, and you can run the code without errors.
+That way, npm will download dependencies into the `node_modules` folder, and you can run the code without errors. npm knows which dependencies to download because they are defined in `package.json` (and also in `package-lock.json`, but that's a whole other story...)